Traumatic Brain Injury and Car Accidents

 After you’ve had contact with the insurance company, there are several possible outcomes:

-It’s a personal decision when and whether to consult a lawyer, but most personal injury lawyers offer free case evaluations.
+It’s a personal decision when and whether to seek legal advice from a car accident lawyer, but most personal injury lawyers offer free case evaluations.
 Regardless of where you are in the process, getting an opinion from a credible and trustworthy lawyer can provide peace of mind and help ensure you don’t settle for less than you should.
 And most personal injury attorneys work on a contingency basis, meaning you don’t owe them money up front and that it’s in their financial interest to get you the best payout possible.

 Jeff Metler says that while not everyone needs an attorney to negotiate a car accident settlement, a skilled lawyer who’s willing to litigate if needed can make all the difference in the negotiation process because insurance companies know you mean business.
 Lawyers can also help you figure out how to pay for care and other expenses, such as by discussing liens.